Predicting competitions by combining conditional logistic regression and subjective Bayes: An Academy Awards case study: Introduction

 Most reasonable people would agree that there is predictive value in historical competition data, but there are also usually important contemporary forces that are not trivial to represent in a historical data analysis.
 To illustrate this dichotomy, consider the upcoming case study in Section \ref{sec:casestudy} where we develop predictions for the winner of the 2019 Academy Award (aka ``Oscar'') for Best Picture using only data available before the 2019 award show.
 A savvy analyst might gather data from the Directors Guild of America (DGA) awards, which occur before the Academy Awards are announced.
 This analyst would note the strong association between win-status of Best Director from the DGA, and the eventual win-status of Academy Award for Best Picture.
 Between 1950 and 2018, the odds ratio for these two variables is $66.6$ ($95\%$ bootstrap confidence interval: $27.6-168.9$).
 Owing to the strong statistical relationship, and since the DGA announces its winners before the Academy Awards, the DGA award for Best Director is a potentially useful candidate predictor for the Academy Award for Best Picture.

 Historical predictors such as these are easy to incorporate into statistical models but do not address unique contemporary forces in a given round of the competition.
 For example, the members of the Academy who elected the winners in 2019 potentially felt resentment towards Netflix for disrupting the traditional Hollywood business model by funding, promoting, and controlling the distribution of their own content \citep{Brody2019my, Lawson2019oscar}.
 Since the 2019 Best Picture nominee \textit{Roma} was distributed and promoted by Netflix, a wise prognosticator would have weighed this contemporary knowledge heavily in their 2019 prediction.
 Our previous historical analysis suggested \textit{Roma} was the most likely candidate to win in 2019 \citep{Wilson2019we}, but the film \textit{Green Book} ultimately won.
 Thus, to account for both historical trends and also contemporary expert knowledge going forward, our proposed method incorporates subjective effects alongside the historical analysis as shown in Figure \ref{fig:method_overview}.
+We call our method the subjective Bayesian predictive conditional logistic regression (SB-PCLR) approach.

-The method we propose in Section \ref{sec:method} is flexible and applies to competitions (i) for which historical data is available, (ii) that have an upcoming round with known contestants (e.g. the next football game or season, the next award show, the next election), and (iii) the number of winners is fixed, where we focus on the single winner case.
+The SB-PCLR method we propose in Section \ref{sec:method} is flexible and applies to competitions (a) for which historical data is available, (b) that have an upcoming round with known contestants (e.g. the next football game or season, the next award show, the next election), and (c) the number of winners is fixed, where we focus on the single winner case.
 Since the identity of contestants in upcoming rounds of the competition is usually known in advance, we develop a conditional logistic regression approach for our predictions.
 Importantly, we develop the notion of ``prospective strata,'' which enables out-of-sample prediction for conditional logistic regression.
 Traditional conditional logistic regression based on matching does not permit out-of-sample prediction.
 See Section \ref{sec:method} for further detail on our strategy to extend conditional logistic regression for out-of-sample prediction.
-While many existing methods focus on binary competitions with only two contestants, we allow for multiple contestant-competitions including award shows, division championships, and election primaries.
+We allow for multiple-contestant competitions including award shows, division championships, and election primaries.